Nickguitar/weaponize.it/README.md

 - [ ] Find a lighter syntax highlighting script
 - [ ] Migrate completely to aws s3 (go serverless)
 - [ ] Automatize pull and commit of generated json
+- [ ] Fix the timestamps of uploaded toml files
+- [ ] Find a way to track tags better